larrye11ison/SqlTools/README.md

 ![Code View Interface](/Wiki/Images/SqlToolsSearchInterface.png)

-Note that once you've queried the server, you can also filter/search within those results locally.

 Clicking the "Script" button gets the SQL object definition for that object and then displays it to you in this interface:

 ![Code View Interface](/Wiki/Images/SqlToolsCodeViewInterface.png)